Effeminacy

 Effeminacy or male femininity is the embodiment of feminine traits in boys or men, particularly those considered untypical of men or masculinity.
 These traits include roles, stereotypes, behaviors, and appearances that are socially associated with girls and women.
 Throughout Western civilization, men considered effeminate have faced prejudice and discrimination.
 Gay men are often stereotyped as being effeminate, and vice versa.
 However, femininity, masculinity, and other forms of gender expression are independent of sexual orientation.

 Terminology

-Effeminate comes from Latin effeminātus, from the factitive prefix ex- (from ex 'out') and femina 'woman'; it means 'made feminine, emasculated, weakened'.
+Effeminate comes from Latin effeminātus, from the factitive prefix ex- (from ex 'out') and femina 'woman'; it means 'made feminine, unmasculine, emasculated, weakened'.

-Other vernacular words for effeminacy include: pansy, nelly, pretty boy, nancy boy, girly boy, molly, sissy, pussy, tomgirl, femboy, roseboy, baby, and girl (when applied to a boy or, especially, adult man).
+Other vernacular words for effeminacy include: pansy, pretty boy, molly, nancy boy, nelly, girly boy, sissy, pussy, tomgirl, femboy, roseboy, baby, and girl (when applied to a boy or, especially, adult man).
 The word effete similarly implies effeminacy or over-refinement, but comes from the Latin term effetus meaning 'having given birth; exhausted', from ex- and fetus 'offspring'.
 The term tomgirl, meaning a girlish boy, comes from an inversion of tomboy, meaning a boyish girl.
 The term girly boy comes from a gender-inversion of girly girl.